Latzi/object-centric-low-data-datasets/traffic_signs/annotations/README.md

-# TrafficSigns Annotations
+# Traffic Signs Annotations

-This folder contains bounding-box annotations for the TrafficSigns subset.
+This folder contains bounding-box annotations for the Traffic Signs subset.

 ## Class mapping

-The subset uses one merged class:
+This subset uses one merged target class.

+If your current `classes.txt` file contains:

+`TrafficSigns`

+then the class mapping is:

 - `0` → `TrafficSigns`